nellymkt/NEGI-Framework/README.md

 # Citation

-If you use this repository in your research, please cite the accompanying publication once available.
+If you use this repository, please cite this software repository and the accompanying journal article.

 GitHub will automatically generate a citation from the included **CITATION.cff** file.